Rodrigues' descendants of a polynomial and Boutroux curves: Proofs of the main theorems

 \subsection{Root asymptotic via the saddle point method}

 Given $\alpha> 0$, define

 where $0\leq s_n<1/\alpha$ and set $m:=[\alpha n]$.
 Consider the integral

 over a curve segment $\gamma$ that neither contains $z$ nor the zeros of $P$.
 (For the moment we are suppressing the dependence of the integral on $P, n, \al, \ga$.)
-Take a neighboorhood $\mathcal O$ of $\gamma$ and assuming that $\gamma$ is sufficiently short choose a uni-valued branch of the logarithm $\log P$ which is well-defined in $\mathcal O$.
+On a sufficiently small neighboorhood $\mathcal O$ of any point in $\gamma$ there exists a single-valued branch of the logarithm $\log P$ which is well-defined in $\mathcal O$.
 Using this branch of the logarithm we can define real and complex powers of $P$ in $\mathcal O$ and ensure that they satisfy the relation $(P^{1/\alpha})^mP^{s_n}=P^n$.
+We may then analytically continue our choice of branch along $\gamma$.
 Then

 where Clearly, for fixed $z$, $k(z,u)$ is holomorphic w.r.t the second variable $u\in \mathcal O$ if $u$ avoids both $z$ and the zeros of $P$.

 \begin{definition} For fixed $z$, a \emph{saddle point} of $k(z,u)$ is a zero of $\frac{\partial k}{\partial u}(z,u).$ \end{definition}